Anish-Mitra/Dijkstra/README.md

 ****************************************************

 GENERATING VIDEOS:
 1) Once the backtracking animation is complete, press any key to close the windows.

-NOTE1: The videos are generated/updated ONLY when the backtracking animation window is closed.
+NOTE: The videos are generated/updated ONLY when the backtracking animation window is closed.